loopsocial/firework-purchase-tracking/README.md

 ## Requirements
 1. Google Tag Manager implemented
-2. a datalayer object from Google Tag Manager pushing the order details
+2. a datalayer object from Google Tag Manager pushing the order details, see an example below

 ```javascript
 <script>